IBM/hdp-search-spark-recommender/README.md

 Next, restart solr from Ambari.

+### 4. Setup DSX Local & configure it to run against HDP using Livy gateway

+*Coming soon*

-### 3. Download the Solr Spark connector
+### 5. Download the Solr Spark connector

 This Code Pattern reads the movie data set and computes the model vectors using spark.
-The spark dataframes are then written to Solr by using the Solr Spark connector.
+The spark dataframes representing the movie data set and model vectors are then written to Solr by using the Solr Spark connector.
 The Solr connector for Spark can be downloaded from [Lucidworks' Spark-Solr repo](https://github.com/lucidworks/spark-solr).

 > This Code Pattern was tested with version 3.3.3 of the connector.
 The Spark configurations need to be changed to add the connector jars in the Spark driver and executor classpath.
 This can be done via by following the steps below.